CMLPlatform/relab/docs/docs/user-guides/api.md

 # API Interaction Guide

-This guide provides an overview of how to interact with the CML Reverse Engineering Lab API, including authentication, data collection, and media management.
+This guide provides an overview of how to interact with the Reverse Engineering Lab API, including authentication, data collection, and media management.

 This documentation is currently in progress.
 For the latest updates, please refer to the [API documentation](https://api.cml-relab.org/docs).